dbaelz/CharacterCardBuilder/README.md

 - Name of the character.
 Works best with historical characters: `"Ada Lovelace"` or `"Historical character Ada Lovelace"`
 - You can also describe the character: `"A fictional character named John Doe.
 He is a 42 years old software developer who is passionate about AI.
 170 cm height, brown hair and blue eyes."`

+## How to use: workflow command (WIP)
+The workflow command guides the user through a workflow to get the required information for the character.
+Currently WIP and not fully implemented.
+Example: `./gradlew run --args="workflow"`

 ## Addition arguments and options
 All additional arguments and options can be listed with the `--help` (run `./gradlew run --args="--help"`)
 - `--verbose`: Verbose output